Refined basic couplings and Wasserstein-type distances for SDEs with L\'{e}vy noises: Introduction and Main Results

 This holds if the drift term $b$ is dissipative outside some compact set.
 In particular, when $\Phi_1(r)=K_1 r$ for some constant $K_1\ge0$, it follows from \eqref{th11} that for any $x\in\R^d$,

-which, along with \eqref{th11}, yields that the SDE \eqref{s1} has a non-explosive and pathwise unique strong solution, see \cite[Chapter 6, Theorem 6.2.3]{AP} (in the standard Lipschitz case) or \cite[Chapter 3, Theorem 115]{RU}.
+which, along with \eqref{th11}, yields that the SDE \eqref{s1} has a non-explosive and pathwise unique strong solution, see \cite[Chapter 6, Theorem 6.2.3]{AP} (in the standard Lipschitz case) or \cite[Theorem 2]{GK} and \cite[Chapter 3, Theorem 115]{RU} (in the one-sided Lipschitz case).
 Note that, since we are sometimes concerned with only measurable drift term $b$, non-Lipschitz condition like ${\mathbf B(K_1,K_2r, l_0)}$ will also be adopted in our results below.
 The reader can refer to \cite{CSZ, P1, P, TTW, Zhang14} and references therein for recent studies on the existence and uniqueness of strong solution to \eqref{s1} with non-regular drift term.
 In particular, assuming that $Z$ is the truncated symmetric $\alpha$-stable process on $\R^d$ with $\alpha\in (0,2)$, and $b$ is bounded and $\beta$-H\"older continuous with $\beta> 1-\alpha/2$, it was proved in \cite[Corollary 1.4(i)]{CSZ} that the SDE \eqref{s1} has a unique strong solution for each $x\in\R^d$.
-Furthermore, in one-dimensional case, it was proved in \cite[Remark 1, p.\ 82]{TTW} that if $\alpha>1$, then the SDE \eqref{s1} also enjoys a unique strong solution for each $x\in\R$, even though the drift $b$ is only bounded and measurable.
+Furthermore, in the one-dimensional case, if $\alpha>1$, then the SDE \eqref{s1} also enjoys a unique strong solution for each $x\in\R$, even if the drift $b$ is only bounded and measurable (see \cite[Remark 1, p.\ 82]{TTW}).

-We denote by $\nu$ the L\'evy measure of the pure jump L\'{e}vy process $Z$.
+Denote by $\nu$ the L\'evy measure of the pure jump L\'{e}vy process $Z$.
 We assume that \emph{there is a constant $\kappa_0>0$ such that}

 Condition \eqref{th10} was first used in \cite{SW} to study the coupling property of L\'{e}vy processes.
 It is satisfied by a large class of L\'evy measures.
 For instance, if